realpython/flask-sinatra-martini/post.md

 ### Simplicity

 While flask is very lightweight and reads clearly the sinatra app is the simplest of the two.
 At 23 LOC (compared to 46 for flask and 42 for martini).
 Also the handling of input forms is handled behind the scenes in sinatra.
-For these reasons sinatra is the winner in this catagory.
+For these reasons sinatra is the winner in this category.

 ### Documentation

 The flask documentation was the simplest to search and most approachable.
 While the sinatra and martini documentation is complete it was not as approachable.
-For this reason flask is the winner in this catagory.
+For this reason flask is the winner in this category.

 ## Final Determination

 The correct tool for this example is a tie between Python and Ruby.
-Pick whichever you are more comfortable with and you will be succesfull.
+Pick whichever you are more comfortable with and you will be successful.
 If you need high performance consider Golang.